atilganheo/matchwinner/README.md

 ---
 ## Motivation

-As a long-time follower of the Premier League, I have always been fascinated by the physicality, relentless tempo, and moments of brilliance that define football matches.
-By combining my passion for the game with my data science expertise, I aim to develop a match-winner finder model.
+As a long-time follower of the Premier League, I have always been fascinated by the physicality and relentless tempo that define football matches.
+By combining my passion for the game with my data project, I aim to develop a match-winner finder model.
 This model will identify key players who have a decisive impact on match results by analyzing key performance metrics and uncovering patterns that distinguish game-changers from the rest.
 This project seeks to merge the excitement of football with the precision of data analytics.

 ---